peterjokumsen/ng-data-binding-dojo-challenge/README.md

 - You should not need to add additional components.

 ## Development server

+To start, run `npm install` to get all the required node modules for the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.